11 Signs Your High Sex Drive Might Be Unhealthy & A Sign Of Sex Addiction

 11. You're Always Caught Up In A Web Of Lies

-Remember, your sexuality isn't anything to be ashamed about.
+Remember, your sexuality isn't anything to be ashamed of.
 You can have sex all day long.
 You can hook up and have multiple partners.
-And you can spend hours fantasizing and checking dating apps. .
+And you can spend hours fantasizing and checking dating apps.
 It's only time to worry when it feels like an obsession, or if it starts to negatively impact your life.
-If that feels like the case, don't be afraid to talk with a therapist.
+If that feels like the case, don't be afraid to talk with a therapist, and get some advice.